aecharles72/BeepBoopBot/README.md

 ----
 For security

-    There are a few dependencies that need to be setup, for instance creating the empty text files and loading the appropriate environment variables.
+    There are a few dependencies that need to be setup, for instance creating a few labeled empty text files and loading the appropriate environment variables.